 Here’s All You Need to Know:

-As a Resident of Ohio, What is the process?
+As a Resident of Ohio, What is the process to Get a Medical Marijuana Card?

 The Steps are as follows:

-If you have any further questions, you can also contact them at:
+If you have any further questions, you can contact the MMCP program directly at:

 Ohio Medical Marijuana Control Program